 At around 18 months your child will be able to use utensils and drinking cups during meal times.
-However, before he reaches this stage, at 7-8 months he’ll start using his fingers to grab his food; this is where the fun begins.
+However, before they reach this stage, at 7-8 months they’ll start using their fingers to grab food; this is where the fun begins.
 Let’s take a look at how these next months will look like!

-Your little one will be excited to eat just about anything you put in front of him.
+Your little one will be excited to eat just about anything you put in front of them.
 Get ready, because these months will be as messy and smelly as they can get.
-Don’t worry if, at the beginning, he starts “playing with the food”; this is him experimenting with his independence and control.
-Remember that during this time he’s all about imitating your expressions and simple actions, so, instead of getting alarmed, teach him with your example how to do it.
-It might be inconvenient to let him explore his food every time he eats but try to reserve some time for doing just that every chance you have.
-This way he’ll start learning to eat by himself.
+Don’t worry if, at the beginning, they start “playing with the food”; this is them experimenting with their independence and control.
+Remember that during this time they’re all about imitating your expressions and simple actions, so, instead of getting alarmed, teach them how to do it with your example.
+It might be inconvenient to let them explore their food every time they eat but try to reserve some time for doing just that every chance you have.
+This way they’ll start learning to eat by themselves.

-At around 10 months your son will learn to grasp objects with just his thumb and index finger.
-So, even if there are spills, drops, or mess, try to keep in mind that he’s cementing muscle strength and coordination into his memory.
-He’s also learning how to use gestures to ask for help while also exploring by himself.
-Try to give him space to experiment and learn, but reassure him that you are there to help him if he struggles.
+At around 10 months your child will learn to grasp objects with just their thumb and index finger.
+So, even if there are spills, drops, or mess, try to keep in mind that they’re cementing muscle strength and coordination into their memory.
+They are also learning how to use gestures to ask for help while also exploring by themselves.
+Try to give them space to experiment and learn, but reassure them that you are there to help if they struggle.

-At around 12 months he’ll begin to understand how to use several objects for their intended use, including a cup for drinking water.
-This is part of his growing independence so keep introducing him to the use of different child-safe utensils.
-Even if he still doesn’t know how to use them on his own, he’ll keep learning.
-Try to offer him 2-3 snacks a day so that he doesn’t arrive starving to the next meal.
-It’s also helpful to teach him a structured-sit down snack time as opposed to letting him continue playing while eating.
-Offer him foods that can be picked up and chewed, that are soft to swallow, and avoid foods that are common choking hazards such as nuts or grapes.
+At around 12 months they’ll begin to understand how to use several objects for their intended use, including a cup for drinking water.
+This is part of their growing independence, so keep introducing them to the use of different child-safe utensils.
+Even if they still don’t know how to use them on their own, they’ll keep learning.
+Try to offer them 2-3 snacks a day so they don’t arrive starving to the next meal.
+It’s also helpful to teach them a structured-sit down snack time as opposed to letting them continue playing while eating.
+Offer foods that can be picked up and chewed, that are soft to swallow, and avoid foods that are common choking hazards such as nuts or grapes.

-During this time, he’ll know how to use an object after he sees you using it.
-To stimulate his independence and sense of autonomy keep teaching him how to use different utensils.
-Of course, he’ll be more excited to use his hands, and this is okay too; as long as he does it in a well-behaved manner.
-The important part is that he keeps learning how to feed himself independently and eventually use utensils the proper way.
+During this time, they’ll know how to use an object after they see you using it.
+To stimulate their independence and sense of autonomy keep teaching them how to use different utensils.
+Of course, they’ll be more excited to use their hands, and this is okay too; as long as they do it in a well-behaved manner.
+The important part is that they keep learning how to feed themselves independently and eventually use utensils the proper way.
 Be flexible with food acceptance as toddlers are often reluctant to try new things.
 If your little one refuses a food, don’t make a big deal out of it, simply try again in a few days or weeks.
-Make sure to use unbreakables as he may throw food or plates around when he’s bored or dislikes something.
-If this happens make sure to let him know this is an unwanted behavior.
+Make sure to use unbreakables as they may throw food or plates around when they are bored or dislike something.
+If this happens make sure to let them know this is an unwanted behavior.

-At around 15 months he’ll control the movement to bring food into his mouth.
-He’ll be able to fill his spoon and get it to his mouth consistently.
+At around 15 months they’ll control the movement to bring food into their mouth.
+They’ll be able to fill their spoon and get it to their mouth consistently.
 If you are using forks, make sure they have dull prongs.
-Be patient, although he has more control over the utensils, they will occasionally tip the wrong way and spill the food at the last second.
-Make it easy for him and cut everything to a bite size.
-Let him know he’s doing okay and help him continue to grow his hand coordination abilities, self-care, and independence.
+Be patient, although they have more control over the utensils, they will occasionally tip the wrong way and spill the food at the last second.
+Make it easy for them and cut everything to a bite size.
+Let them know they’re doing okay and help them continue to grow their hand coordination abilities, self-care, and independence.